 We anticipate at least two phases of collecting community input.

 To provide guidance for the on-sky observing strategy during commissioning, the community are encouraged to produce summary documents, “commissioning notes”, that are placed into the public domain and can be considered by the Commissioning Team.
 The structure of these commissioning notes is flexible; there is no specific template required.
 A brief informal document (e.g., 2-3 pages) could be sufficient.
 More information is welcome.
+There is no length restriction for the notes.
 Supplemental digital resources are welcome.

 Potential topics to be addressed in the commissioning notes: